 Radon is a radioactive gas occurring naturally as a decay product of radium.
 As it decays, radon produces new radioactive components called radon daughters or decay products.
-Radon and radon daughters cannot be recognized by human feelings because they are colorless, odorless, and tasteless.
+Human feelings cannot recognize radon and radon daughters because they are colorless, odorless, and tasteless.

 Where does radon come from?

 Radon arises in the ground and can be located in soil and rocks.
-As with any gas, radon disperses as it flows along the way of least resistance to the surface of the ground before accessing the atmosphere.
-Once it enters the atmosphere, radon becomes weakened in the outdoor air and concentrations are so mean that it is of secondary concern.
+As with any gas, radon disperses as it flows along the way of least resistance to the ground’s surface before accessing the atmosphere.
+Once it enters the atmosphere, radon becomes weakened in the outdoor air, and concentrations are so mean that it is of secondary concern.

 How does radon get into homes?